mstarkie/gc10-defect-classifier/README.md

 ## 🚀 Getting Started

 1. Clone this repository
-2. Download and extract the [GC10-DET dataset](https://www.kaggle.com/code/jasonkung98/defects-classification-for-steel-defects-gc10-det) into `data/raw/`
-3. Preprocess the data into `train/` and `val/` folders
+2. This is all based on Jason Kung's work on Kaggle [GC10-DET dataset](https://www.kaggle.com/code/jasonkung98/defects-classification-for-steel-defects-gc10-det)
-4. Run the notebook in `notebooks/GC10_Classifier_Training.ipynb`
+3. Run the notebook in `notebooks/GC10_Defect_Classifier_Starter_Notebook.ipynb`

 ## 🧠 Model